DougVaderJr/xclap/README.md

       // wait for servers concurrently, and then run tests concurrent("wait-mock-server", "wait-app-server"),
       "run-tests",
-      // Finally stop servers and exit.
+      // Finally stop servers and exit (as there may be long running servers.)
-      // This is only needed because there are long running servers.
       () => stop()
     )
   ),